koka-lang/nodec/readme.md

 ## Building on Unix's

-This has been tested on Ubuntu Linux (amd64), and on a Raspberry PI (Raspbian, ARMv7 in 32-bit).
+This has been tested on Ubuntu Linux (amd64), and on a Raspberry PI (Raspbian, ARMv7).

 1. Ensure you have `automake` and `libtool`  installed to build the [libuv] dependency.
    Usually, you can install this as: